 To those who don’t know PewDiePie’s humour and context of his videos could very well come away with the conviction that he’s absolute scum.
 Context matters.

-Thankfully, the YouTube community didn’t bite the media’s bait and everyone came out in staunch support of Felix, which is his real name.
+Thankfully, the YouTube community didn’t take the media’s bait and everyone came out in staunch support of Felix, his real name.

 The slanted reportage backfired and elicited harsh criticism of the media’s exploitative approach.
 However, I couldn’t help but think about how everyone came out in support of PewDiePie in spite of his bad judgement, because of his good intentions.